 Since March 2020, we have prioritized the use of science, data, and state and local guidelines in our planning of a safe return to campus.
 In August, Washington released the recently developed risk assessment decision tree for K-12 schools.
 Our progress towards a full hybrid model of instruction as detailed below will follow the established risk categories based on prevalence of COVID-19 within the community.

-At this time we are currently in a modified hybrid learning model, with our youngest learners (K/1) on campus 2 days per week learning indoors and outdoors, and our older students (2-5) on campus for outdoor learning 1 day per week.
+At this time we are currently in a modified hybrid learning model, with our youngest learners (K/1) on campus 4 days per week and the 3rd-5th grades on campus 3 days per week.
 All other learning is virtual.
-We will initiate a progression towards a full hybrid model when prevalence of cases reaches a moderate level in King County.

 Multiple teams have been involved in the planning process for the 2020-2021 school year; the school-based leadership team, an advisory committee of faculty, the Crisis Response Team consisting of parents, staff, and experts in various fields, and the Board of Trustees.
 Each group contributed thoughtfully to the process over the last three months, dedicating many hours in order to develop a plan that realizes our highest priorities: